jpacilo/jpacilo/README.md

 ## Hi, I'm Paolo 👋

 I'm a software engineer (thinks in systems) and a data scientist (thinks in patterns) working in the intersection of climate, energy, sustainability + AI.
 I'm based in 🇸🇬 where it's mostly 🌤️ or 🌧️.
-I aspire to build the next gen of solutions that moves the needle in combating climate change.
+I aspire to build the next gen of solutions that moves the needle in fixing our climate problem.

-Outside work, I play 🎾, shoot 📸, drink ☕️, and travel 🌏.
+>> Outside work, I play 🎾, shoot 📸, drink ☕️, and travel 🌏.

 <!--
 **jpacil0/jpacil0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.